christiandorninger/biophysical-disconnect/README.md

 # biophysical disconnect
-methods and data repository for the manuscript entitled: "The myth of decoupling: A global analysis of humanity’s biophysical connections to nature"
+R codes and data repository for the manuscript entitled: "The myth of decoupling: A global analysis of humanity’s biophysical connections to nature"